What is Dwell Time in SEO?

 Quality Content: Ensure your content is high-quality, relevant, and meets the user's search intent.
 For a blog article, this could mean providing comprehensive, well-researched information.
 Content recommendations can also have a positive impact on dwell time.
 By suggesting related content, you can encourage visitors to spend extra time on your site.

 Improve Readability: Break up your content into smaller sections with headers and bullet points.
 This makes it easier for users to read and understand your content.
-This is particularly important for passengers who might be reading your content on the go.
+This matters most for people reading your content on a phone.

 Internal Links: Provide internal link opportunities to keep users on your site longer.
 This not only increases dwell time but also helps search engine crawlers understand the structure and context of your site.